roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-01 ****** bysex4every1© The following day promised to be an interesting one, considering how far I had gotten Malcolm to go along in my perverted little game in just one day.
+The following day promised to be an interesting one, considering how far I had gotten Malcolm to go along in my perverted little game in just one day.
 I thought Jason would never leave for work!
 After he did, I impatiently waited for Malcolm to get back from his morning run.

  He walked in – all sweaty and panting – and took out his iPod, quickly gulping down half a bottle of water.
 "Morning mom." he said as he passed me by, heading towards the stairs.
 I was disappointed, but only for a moment...